Yamato-Security/hayabusa/README.md

 * Event log statistics.
 (Useful for getting a picture of what types of events there are and for tuning your log settings.)
 * Rule tuning configuration by excluding unneeded or noisy rules.
 * MITRE ATT&CK mapping of tactics (only in saved CSV files).
+* Create a list of unique pivot keywords to quickly identify abnormal users, hostnames, processes, etc... as well as correlate events.

 # Planned Features